Artifactory MySQL Configuration

 The recommended configuration stores all artifact information in MySQL while artifact binary data is stored on the file system (under

-$JFROG_HOME/artifactory/var/data/artifactory/filestore).While it is not recommended, it is possible to store BLOBs inside MySQL provided that the typical BLOB size is relatively small.
-Storing large BLOBs in MySQL can cause memory issues because MySQL buffers BLOBs rather than streaming them (please refer to MySQL Bug #15089) and may result in
+$JFROG_HOME/artifactory/var/data/artifactory/filestore).While it is not recommended, you can store BLOBs inside MySQL if the typical BLOB size is relatively small.
+Storing large BLOBs in MySQL can cause memory issues because MySQL buffers BLOBs rather than streaming them (see MySQL Bug #15089) and can result in

 OutOfMemoryerrors with large binaries depending on your JVM heap size.To store BLOBs in MySQL, you must configure the Filestore with the Full-DB and Full-DB-Direct Binary Providers and set